Overview of Practicum for BSW Students

 Types of Placements

-This is the most common option by students.
-This is where the Practicum Coordinators will review your application and resume and find a placement for you.
+This is the most common option.
+The Practicum Coordinators will review your application and resume and connect you with a placement setting.
+Please review the Matching Policies.

 In exceptional circumstances, the School is open to the establishment of placements outside of the City of Ottawa and surrounding regions; however these placements can only be established when the student can be adequately accommodated and supported at a distance within the limited resources of the School.
 Distance placements constitute any placement that is more than a one-hour drive from Ottawa, and include out of province and out of country placements.